 Entrepreneurs have a lot to manage without tackling legal issues on their own.
 Should you hire outside counsel or have an in-house legal department?

 Running a company is no easy feat.
 The amount of work involved is tremendous.
-Things like managing employees, speaking with investors, drawing up deadlines, goals, and finding business partners all lead to long workdays, business weekends, and general stress.
+Things like managing employees, speaking with investors, drawing up deadlines, goals, and finding business partners all lead to long workdays, business weekends, and general stress (which you can break with these suggestions).
 On top of all this, there are so many legal regulations and processes that need to be taken into account.
 And not to mention any possible litigation, both directed at you, and instigated by you.
 Any mistake when dealing with legal issues can lead to a world of trouble.
 This is where an in-house legal department comes in handy.

 By having professional paralegals and attorneys on call, you will be able to navigate any laws and statutes with ease.
 You can, of course, always hire a law firm outside of your own company.
 However, having your own legal department has many more benefits.

 Unlike outside counsel, in-house lawyers and legal departments actually understand the nuances of your business, and the relationships your business has.
 The simple reason here is that they are right there, where the action is taking place.
 They will be one-hundred percent dedicated to your business, not only because if it fails, they are out of a job, but also because of the relationships and the loyalty that is slowly developed through working at your company.